is a small village

 and breeds the endangered Andean condor with the aim of reintroducing

 condors to the wild.
-Three young condors were released for the in
+Three young condors were released for

 late 2016.
 There are believed to be fewer than 100